kubesail/pibox-framebuffer/README.md

 ## Usage

 ### Changing the disk stats directory
-If you aren't using our OS or want to mount your disks in a different place than the default `/var/lib/rancher`, you can launch the framebuffer service with an environment variable `DISK_MOUNT_PREFIX=/path/to/mountpoint`
+If you aren't using our OS or want to mount your disks in a different place than the default `/var/lib/rancher`, you can set the environment variable `DISK_MOUNT_PREFIX` to your mountpoint.
+For passing an environment variable to the framebuffer service during boot, edit `/etc/systemd/system/pibox-framebuffer.service` and add this line in the `[Service]` section.

+    Environment="DISK_MOUNT_PREFIX==/path/to/mountpoint"

 ### Writing arbitrary text